-The Augustine Collective is a network of student-led Christian journals on college campuses.
-Committed to the vision that faith and reason belong together, the journals seek to reinvigorate thoughtful conversation about faith on their campuses.
-The journals showcase an array of essays, reviews, art, and poetry, inspired by the conviction that the Christian Gospel encompasses the whole of life itself.
+The Augustine Collective is a student-driven network of Christian journals on college campuses.
+Launched in 2010, the Augustine Collective is now run as a program of The Veritas Forum, an international non-profit devoted to elevating thoughtful Christian perspectives and promoting dialogue on campus and in society.
+The journals seek to reinvigorate thoughtful conversations about faith on campus by publishing student essays, reviews, art, and poetry inspired by the conviction that the Christian Gospel encompasses the whole of life itself.

 In 2004, students at Harvard College published the first issue of the Harvard Ichthus.
 In the inaugural editor’s letter they wrote: